TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 1. Request the consent language — the exact disclosure the consumer saw when they opted in

-2. Ask for TrustedForm certificates or equivalent — timestamped proof that consent was captured (but remember: a certificate documents what happened on the form, it does not guarantee the form was compliant)
+2. Ask for TrustedForm certificates or equivalent — timestamped proof of consent (remember: a certificate documents what happened, it does not guarantee the form was compliant)

-3. Verify the consent covers your use case — mortgage consent does not authorize insurance calls
+3. Verify consent covers your use case — mortgage consent does not authorize insurance calls

 4. Confirm DNC scrubbing — did the vendor scrub before delivery, or is that your responsibility?

-5. Get it in your contract — your lead purchase agreement should include compliance representations and indemnification clauses
+5. Get it in your contract — include compliance representations and indemnification clauses

 Vendor Due Diligence: Protecting Yourself Before You Buy

-The TCPA does not care that you bought the leads in good faith from a vendor.
-If the underlying consent was deficient, you are still liable for every non-compliant call you make.
+The TCPA does not care that you bought leads in good faith.
+If the underlying consent was deficient, you are still liable for every non-compliant call.
 That makes vendor due diligence essential.

 The Due Diligence Checklist

-• Can the vendor produce the original consent form language?
+• Can the vendor produce the original consent form language and TCPA disclosure?

-• Is the consent specific to the product/service you are selling?
+• Is consent specific to the product/service you are selling?

 • Does the vendor use consent verification tools (TrustedForm, Jornaya, etc.)?